kiawin/newsable/README.md

 Newsable
 ========

-A rework of news-scrapper of SinarProject (http://sinarproject.org)
+A rework of news-scraper of SinarProject (http://sinarproject.org)

-# Dependencies
+# Dependencies - Python

-* Python
 * lxml
 * mechanize
+* mongoengine

+# Dependencies - MongoDB
+* mongod

 # How do I use it?